rayx0106/BCB546X-Fall2019_fasta-furious/McCarthy_AJ_Lindsay_JA_2013.md

 $ cat FPAC.txt | while read p; do echo $p; efetch -db nucleotide -id $p -format fasta > $p.fasta; done;
 ```

-### We used biopython to download the data with the following code
+### We also used biopython to download the data with the following code

 ```
 pip install biopython #install biopython